SudehMirzaei/brain-tumor-anatomy-compendium/README.md

 - MRI typically demonstrates an **extra-axial**, **well-circumscribed**, **homogeneously enhancing** mass with a **dural tail** and **CSF cleft**.
 - CNN models should learn anatomical location, border characteristics, enhancement pattern, and compressive morphology rather than relying solely on tumor size.

+## Pituitary Tumor

+Pituitary tumors arise from the **pituitary gland**, the master endocrine gland responsible for regulating multiple endocrine organs, including the thyroid, adrenal glands, ovaries, and testes.
+Because the pituitary gland is located within the **sella turcica**, a saddle-shaped bony cavity in the sphenoid bone at the skull base, the tumor is almost always centered in this anatomical region.
+Consequently, **location within the sella turcica is the single most important MRI feature** for identifying pituitary tumors and serves as the primary feature that a CNN should learn for accurate classification.

+Unlike gliomas and meningiomas, pituitary tumors may produce both **local neurological symptoms** and **systemic endocrine disorders**.
+Functional pituitary adenomas secrete excessive hormones, whereas non-functional tumors primarily cause symptoms by compressing surrounding structures.
+Hormone-secreting tumors include **prolactinomas** (causing infertility, galactorrhea, menstrual irregularities, and decreased libido), **growth hormone (GH)-secreting tumors** (causing gigantism or acromegaly), and **ACTH-secreting tumors** (causing Cushing's disease with weight gain, hypertension, diabetes mellitus, muscle weakness, and skin thinning).
+These hormone-mediated systemic effects distinguish pituitary tumors from other common brain tumors.

+One of the hallmark neurological complications is **compression of the optic chiasm**, located immediately above the pituitary gland.
+As the tumor enlarges superiorly beyond the sella turcica, it compresses the optic chiasm, producing **bitemporal hemianopsia**, characterized by loss of peripheral vision in both eyes while central vision remains relatively preserved.
+Patients frequently report bumping into objects or people approaching from either side.
+Because prolonged compression may result in irreversible optic nerve damage and permanent blindness, prompt diagnosis and treatment are essential.

+Large pituitary tumors may also compress and destroy the normal pituitary gland, resulting in **hypopituitarism**.
+Reduced secretion of pituitary hormones can lead to hypothyroidism (TSH deficiency), secondary adrenal insufficiency (ACTH deficiency), and hypogonadism with infertility (LH and FSH deficiency).
+Among these complications, cortisol deficiency is the most critical because it can precipitate a life-threatening adrenal crisis.

+### MRI Features for CNN Classification

+For MRI-based classification, a CNN should primarily recognize the characteristic anatomical location and growth pattern of pituitary tumors.

+**Key imaging features include:**
+- Tumor centered within the **sella turcica** (most important feature).
+- Located immediately posterior to the **sphenoid sinus**.
+- Superior extension producing the classic **snowman (figure-of-eight) appearance**.
+- Well-defined margins.
+- Enlargement of the sella turcica with possible invasion of the **cavernous sinus**.
+- Compression of the optic chiasm.
+- Internal heterogeneity due to solid, cystic, or hemorrhagic components.
+- Pituitary macroadenomas (>1 cm) are commonly visible because of their larger size.
+- Prominent gadolinium enhancement that is generally **less intense and less homogeneous than meningiomas** because of internal tumor heterogeneity.

+These characteristic anatomical and imaging features make pituitary tumors readily distinguishable from gliomas and meningiomas and provide highly discriminative features for CNN-based MRI classification.

 # Repository Goal